Building Terminology Translator

 R

 Rainscreen– A type of siding technique.
-Describes bricks veneer and EFIS stucco systems as well as other types of siding that when applied over a vapor barrier, leaves an air gap behind the siding.
-The siding is held away from the vapor barrier by battens which allows for ventilation.
-It is a green technique because it allows the vapor barriers to breath thus improving the indoor air quality.
+It describes brick veneer, EFIS stucco systems, and other types of siding that leave an air gap behind the siding when applied over a vapor barrier.
+The siding is held away from the vapor barrier by battens, allowing ventilation.
+It is a green technique because it allows the vapor barriers to breathe, thus improving the indoor air quality.

 Receptacle– Referring to an Electrical Outlet

-RCE or RCT Abbreviations for the contractor registration number that is given by the IBOL (Idaho Bureau of Occupational licensing).
-Contractors are registered not licensed in Idaho.
-The number needs to be seen along with the logo in all instances and on stationary cards etc. Research on currency of that registration can been found on the IBOL site.
+RCE or RCT Abbreviations for the contractor registration number given by the IBOL (Idaho Bureau of Occupational Licensing).
+Contractors are registered, not licensed, in Idaho.
+The number must be seen along with the logo in all instances, on stationary cards, etc. Research on the currency of that registration can be found on the IBOL site.

 Register– The grill that air comes through in a forced air HVAC system